“We all play our part to achieve excellence in everything” – PE and sport are key in achieving this.

 Our children are also encouraged to appreciate the importance of a healthy lifestyle and be aware of the factors that affect our health and fitness.
 This helps us to sustain the impact of the funding over a period of time, as does the upskilling of school staff.

-Based on our successful use of the funding last year, the funding continues to be used to support the employment of a Specialist Sports provider for the school.
+Based on our successful use of the previous year, the funding continues to be used to support the employment of a Specialist Sports provider for the school.
 In addition to providing top quality PE teaching, the lessons up-skill the school staff to ensure that the quality provision is sustainable.
 In addition the funding is used to provide swimming provision to children in Year 3, 4 and 5 to ensure that more children achieve the 25 metre requirement at the end of Year 6 and, as Walsingham is near the coast, to ensure that children are able to swim and be confident in the water.
 The funding is also used to improve provision of sports equipment and apparatus, and play equipment to encourage pupils to be more active at break times.
 The funding also provides an after school multi-sports club and helps with the costs of the school taking part in cluster sport events.
-This year we aim to also use the funding to provide quality dance provision across the school and also to further improve our Forest School provision.

 The impact of this funding includes: